-We’re excited to offer our 14 week, full-time Wilmington coding bootcamp at no cost to applicants who meet eligibility requirements.
+We’re excited to offer our 14 week, full-time Wilmington coding bootcamp at no cost to students who meet eligibility requirements.
 This is made possible through Tech Impact’s One Workforce Grant Program — funded by the Delaware Department of Labor One Workforce grant, to train current job seekers for middle-skilled occupations in the IT industry.

 To be eligible for Tech Impact’s tuition support, you must meet the following requirements: